Creating a user and managing access privileges in MySQL

 quit

-Then log in again with the new user:
+Then log back in as the new user:

 mysql -u [username] -p